The Time Management Matrix – Explained

 The bottom-right box is Not Important & Not Urgent.
 These tasks are not urgent or important so they really shouldn’t be eating into your day.
 This refers to busy work or time-wasting tasks that have no real benefit.

-The Covey time management matrix works because it can be applied to pretty much anyone’s situation, whether that’s the day-to-day tasks of a marketing manager, household chores, or even the responsibilities of a president.
+The Stephen Covey time management matrix is so effective because it can be applied to pretty much anyone’s situation, whether that’s the day-to-day tasks of a marketing manager, household chores, or even the responsibilities of a president!

 Not only that, it can be applied quickly.
 Once you know how the time management matrix works, you can whip up a diagram in minutes and easily divide your tasks between the quadrants.